betsekpoe/number_guessing_game/README.md

 # Number Guessing Game

-A simple command-line game where the player tries to guess a randomly generated number within a certain range.
+A simple command-line game in python where the player tries to guess a randomly generated number within a certain range.
 The game gives hints like "Warmer!" or "Colder" until the correct number is guessed.

 ## Features